guntastan/guntastan/README.md

 - 👋 Hi, I’m Gün Taştan
-- 🌱 I started to study Computer Science at Bilkent University this year.
+- 🌱 I started to study Computer Science at Bilkent University this year.(It's my first year.)

 <!---
 guntastan/guntastan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.